St Peter Port

 Price: Adults: £10.50, Children 7+/Students: £3, accompanied children under 7 FREE

-Discovery Pass £20 - An Annual pass that gives you unlimited seasonal entry to Castle Cornet, Guernsey Museum in Candie Gardens, Fort Grey and the German Naval HQ - all accompanying children go free.
+Or buy a Discovery Pass for £20 – this annual pass is valid for 12 months and allows the adult holder seasonal entry to Castle Cornet, Guernsey Museum, Fort Grey and the German Naval Signals Headquarters, and all accompanying children under 18 years go free.